Our zoo is a truly special day out.

 At Folly Farm zoo, you’ll see the only giraffes in Wales, and can look them straight in the eye from the Giraffe Heights walkway.
 And we’re one of only seven zoos in the UK that cares for the critically endangered Eastern black rhino.
-You can also see zebras, ostriches, Bactrian camels, bongos, lemurs, meerkats, tapirs, Barbary macaques, squirrel monkeys…the list goes on!
+You can also see penguins, lions, zebras, Bactrian camels, bongos, lemurs, meerkats, tapirs, Barbary macaques, squirrel monkeys…the list goes on!

 Conservation at the zoo

 We’re passionate about preventing any animal from becoming extinct.
 So we take part in breeding programmes and raise money to help protect animals in the wild.
 We’re proud to be members of the British and Irish Association of Zoos and Aquariums (BIAZA) and the European Association of Zoos and Aquaria (EAZA).
 Our membership means we share knowledge with leading zoos across the UK and Europe, and we learn from them too.